Artificial Intelligence in Drug Discovery: Applications and Techniques: Model Architectures

-Molecular property prediction based on images are closely related to the progress in computer vision, which also prompts automatic extraction of chemical structures from literature \cite{staker2019molecular, rajan2021decimer}.
-The chemical structure recognition model can be integrated with models in natural language processing, such as DECIMER \cite{rajan2020decimer} and DECIMER 1.0 \cite{rajan2021decimer}, which translate the bitmap images of a molecule into a SMILES string, similar to an image captioning task.
+In addition to fingerprints, CNNs can also effectively extract features directly from the images of molecular structure.
+For instance, Chemception \cite{goh2017chemception} is trained on the 2D-structural images to predict free energy of solvation and inhibition of HIV replication.
+Later, Fernández et al \cite{fernandez2018toxic} developed Toxic Colors, a framework for toxicity classification with the images as input.
+Cortes-Ciriano et al \cite{cortes2019kekulescope} further extended existing CNNs architectures (e.g. AlexNet \cite{krizhevsky2012imagenet}, DenseNet-201 \cite{huang2017densely}, ResNet152 \cite{he2016deep} and VGG-19 \cite{simonyan2014very}) to Kekulé structure images for molecular property prediction, also known as KekuleScope.
+The experimental results of KekuleScope showed that CNNs on images as input can achieve comparable performance to RF and DNNs on ECFPs.
+Meyer et al \cite{meyer2019learning} also predicted the MeSH-therapeutic-use classes based on compound images, which outperformed previous predictions based on transcriptomic data.
+More recently, Rifaioglu et al \cite{rifaioglu2020deepscreen} proposed a large-scale DTI prediction system, DEEPScreen.
+Indeed, molecular property prediction with images as input are closely related to the progress in computer vision, which also prompts automatic extraction of chemical structures from literature and patents \cite{staker2019molecular, rajan2021decimer}.
+The chemical structure recognition model can be further integrated with models in natural language processing, such as DECIMER \cite{rajan2020decimer} and DECIMER 1.0 \cite{rajan2021decimer}, which are able to translate the bitmap images of a molecule into a SMILES string, as an image captioning task \cite{hossain2019comprehensive}.